data-edu/data-science-in-education/18-additional-resources.Rmd

 >

-## Articles related to data science in education
+## Articles Related to Data Science in Education

 Dutt, A., Ismail, M. A., & Herawan, T. (2017).
 A systematic review on educational data mining. *IEEE Access, 5*, 15991-16005.